-NNPS guides educators on the imperative of implementation3.
+NNPS guides educators on the imperative of implementation.
 NNPS identifies evidence-based structures and processes and provides easy-to-use tools and guidelines for schools, districts, organizations, and states to organize plans, implement activities, evaluate, and continually improve goal-linked programs of family and community engagement.

 Johns Hopkins University is the "home base" for the network.
 NNPS offers publications, training, materials, and other forms of on-going support and guidance.
 NNPS learns from its diverse members in this and other countries, and members learn from each other about successful ways to create welcoming schools and how to engage family and community partners to support student learning and development at all grade levels.
+This is the way that educators, parents, and community partners build their capacities to work as partners in children's education.